Barbra Streisand Sings Jazz Standards

 Listening to Barbra Streisand sing any song is pure joy.
 She takes singing to a level few have arrived at in their careers.
 I have never seen her in concert.
 Something that I would like to correct.
 Even if I sit in the bloody nose seats, a memory I cherish forever.

 Though she is a singer, she is an actress turned filmmaker.
-The movies she's made are unique and missed the Oscar radar couple of times.
-Yentl comes to mind and The Mirror Has Two Faces.
-Both coming from Barbra's heart is clear.
+The movies as a filmmaker are unique and missed the Oscar radar couple of times.
+Yentl comes to mind, and the movie The Mirror Has Two Faces.
+Both movies came from Barbra's heart is clear.
 The Prince of Tides based on a bestseller might not be as personal as the others.

 Hearing about her jazz album surprised me that it is only one.
 One jazz album with standards I hear anytime.
 Barbra sings them all so well.